Veterans Memorial Park of Rector

 Like our Facebook page to stay up to date on our annual celebration: https://www.facebook.com/VietnamVeternansWelcomeHome/

 The Building that was originally the old Rector Jail House and Water Office has been converted to a welcoming Visitor Center at the far end of the Veterans Memorial Park.
+This historic structure is now Headquarters to the Veterans Memorial Park of Rector and the Rector Area Chamber of Commerce.
 It is often used for historical presentations and can be rented for small functions such as book signings.

-If you would like to order a granite paver to commemorate a veteran, you may do so at the Rector Water Department office at 409 South Stewart St. Or copy the form on the next page and send to Veterans Memorial Park Commemorative Paver Program, 409 South Stewart St., Rector, AR 72461.
+If you would like to order a granite paver to commemorate a veteran, you may do so at the Rector Water Department office at 409 South Stewart St. Or click the button below to copy the form on the next page and send to Veterans Memorial Park Commemorative Paver Program, 409 South Stewart St., Rector, AR 72461.
 Prices are listed in the lower left hand corner.
-See Order Form.